Counting using Hall Algebras III. Quivers with Potentials: Introduction

 There are two main ingredients in the proof.
-One is a construction of Mozgovoy, which relates the Hall algebra of a quiver to the quantum Laurent series ring.
+One is a construction of S. Mozgovoy, which relates the Hall algebra of a quiver to the quantum Laurent series ring.
 The other is a `dimension reduction' technique used by A. Morrison and K. Nagao.
-The equation \eqref{Teq:Vmu} already appeared in \cite{N2} and \cite{Ke2}, but we put it in a right assumption.
+The equation \eqref{Teq:Vmu} already appeared in \cite{N2,Ke2}, but we put it in a right assumption \footnote{In \cite{N2} the author only treats a rather special case when $k$ is a {\em strict sink/source}.
+Moreover, the proof contains a gap due to the incorrectness of Lemma 4.3.
+In \cite{Ke2} the author considered a variation of $\mb{V}$ and assumed an unproven conjecture (Conjecture 3.2). }.

 Nagao also suggested in \cite{N2} that this theory can be used to study quantum cluster algebra.
-We follow his suggestion and use \eqref{Teq:Fmu} to categorify quantum cluster algebras under the assumption of existence of certain potentials.
+We follow his suggestion and use \eqref{Teq:Fmu} to categorify quantum cluster algebras under the assumption of the existence of certain potentials.
 If a cluster algebra has such a categorification, then its {\em strong positivity} will be implied by a result of \cite{DMSS} on the purity of the vanishing cycles.